Biostatistics and Epidemiology Consulting Service

 - pre-award statistical analysis assistance (by faculty and/or graduate students in biostatistics and in epidemiology) of preliminary data to support a grant application.

-Initially there will be no fee for these pre-award services, although it is envisioned that charge-back mechanisms will be developed over time.
+Currently there is be no fee for these pre-award services, although it is possible that charge-back mechanisms may be developed in the future.

 For post-award services and analysis, typically the consulting biostatistician or epidemiologist would be included in the grant application as a co-investigator, and receive a negotiated percent effort to support their ongoing participation in the study should the grant application be successful.
 The BECS will assist investigators with developing appropriate work scopes and budget justifications as well as standard descriptions of available resources and facilities.